Guards in Gyeongbokgung Palace

 The view from Gangnam back towards the main city center.

-10. DEMILITERIZED ZONE (DMZ)
+10. Demiliterized Zone (DMZ)

 I didn’t make it here during my time in Seoul, because this place is closed on Sundays.
 Until recently, North and South Korea were technically still at war with each other, and this was where peace discussions during the Korean War were held.
 You can take a tour of the DMZ from Seoul and be able to say you’ve technically been to North Korea.